dimagi/commcare-hq/docs/sso/overview.rst

     **Authentication** is the process used to identity whether a user is who they say they are.

-    **Authorization** is the set of permissions given to an authenticated user on a system that determines what they can view or edit on the system.
+    **Authorization** is the process used to determine the set of permissions to grant a user that determines what they can view or edit on the system.